yeoman/yeoman.io/app/authoring/file-system.md

 ## File utilities

-Based on the two context described before, a Yeoman generator expose two file utilities objects.
+Based on the two context described before, a Yeoman generator exposes two file utilities objects.

-1. `this.dest` who's relative to `this.destinationRoot()`
+1. `this.dest` which is relative to `this.destinationRoot()`
-2. `this.src` who's relative to `this.sourceRoot()`
+2. `this.src` which is relative to `this.sourceRoot()`

-There's also a top level `file` property who's not linked to any path.
+There's also a top level `file` property which is not linked to any path.
 You can require it this way: `var file = require('yeoman-generator').file`.

 These three objects are instances of [File-utils module](https://github.com/SBoudrias/file-utils), a `grunt.file` like standalone API.
 Refer to their documentation for a list of available methods.